-- Provide appropriate care for pupils or staff who are ill or sustain an injury. - Record all accidents centrally in the School Office Accident Report Book for Upper School pupils (to be found in the school office) or the Lower School Accident Report Book/Midday Assistants Accident Report Book for Lower School pupils (to be found in the First Aid Cupboard in Lower School) or the Late Stay/Nursery Accident Book.
-Counterfoil copies are kept in all Accident Report Books and a copy is sent home to parents.
-Together the School Office Accident Report Book, Lower School Accident Report Book and Late Stay/Nursery Accident Report Book form a central log of pupils in Upper and Lower School who are ill or sustain an injury.
-Breakfast Club must record all accidents in the School Office Accident Report Book as above for any pupils in Breakfast Club, regardless of age.
-If the pupil is in either Nursery or Kindergarten Mrs Wardle or Miss Bardsley must be informed in order that the accident is also recorded in the Early Years paperwork.
-Late Stay must record all accidents in the Late Sty/Nursery Accident Book as above.
-If the pupil is in Nursery or Kindergarten Mrs Wardle or Miss Bardsley must be informed in order that the accident is also recorded in the Early Years paperwork. - In the event of any injury to the head to a pupil in Upper or Lower School, however minor, ensure that a note from the school office is sent home to parents/guardians.
-A counterfoil copy is kept in the School Office Accident Report Book.
-All pupils are given an 'I bumped my head' wrist band and 'I've had a bump today'

-sticker to wear.
+- Provide appropriate care for pupils or staff who are ill or sustain an injury. - Record all accidents centrally on the schools MIS System- iSAMS.
+This forms a central log of all pupils ill or sustain an injury.
+Breakfast Club and Late Stay record all accidents in the same way.
+When submitted onto iSAMS, the class teacher and the parents receive an immediate Accident Notification Message. - In the event of any injury to the head of a pupil, this is logged on the iSAMS notification form and gives the date, time, actions taken, and outcomes.
+All pupils are given an 'I bumped my head' wrist band and/or 'I've had a bump today' sticker to wear.
 A 'Head Injury Advice for Children' note is sent home to all parents.
-The Late Stay Supervisor must deal with any head injuries, apply relevant stickers and wrist bands and record the incident in the Nursery/Late Stay Accident Report Book, sending a note home to parents on the afternoon of the accident.
-The incident must then be correctly logged in the School Office Accident Report Book either before 5.00 p.m. on the day of the head injury (when the school office closes) or as soon as possible the following day (as all head injuries must be logged in the School Office Accident Report Book) Please refer to Appendix 4 regarding Head Injuries.

-- In the event of any accident or administration of first aid involving a pupil in EYFS, ensure that an Accident Notification Form from the EYFS department is sent home to parents/guardians on the same day.
-This should be signed and returned by the parent and is kept in the individual's file in EYFS in their classroom.
-In the event of an injury to the head to any pupil in EYFS, however minor, ensure that a Head Injury Instructions for Adults and Children Form is sent home to parents/guardians.
-This should be signed and returned by the parent and is kept in the individual's file in EYFS in their classroom.
-All forms sent home to parents in EYFS are either sellotaped to the outside of the child's bag or given to the parent by hand.
-Any accident, however minor, is logged in the Nursery or Kindergarten Accident Book.
-These two books (one for each class) are a central log of all EYFS pupils who are ill or sustain injury.
-All pupils are given an 'I bumped my head' wrist band and 'I've had a bump today' sticker to wear. - Make arrangements with parents/guardians to collect children and take them home if they are deemed too unwell to continue the school day. - Inform the Lead First Aider of all incidents where first aid has been administered. - Responsibilities of the Lead First Aider (Mrs Sue Dulson) - Ensure that all staff and pupils are familiar with the school's first aid and medical procedures. - Ensure that all staff are familiar with measures to provide appropriate care for pupils with particular medical needs (e.g. Diabetic needs, Epipens, inhalers). - Ensure that a list is maintained and available to staff of all pupils with particular medical needs and appropriate measures needed to care for them. - Monitor and re-stock supplies and ensure that first aid kits are replenished. - Ensure that the school has an adequate number of appropriately trained First Aiders. - Co-ordinate First Aiders and arrange for training to be renewed as necessary. - Maintain adequate facilities. - Ensure that correct provision is made for pupils with special medical requirements both in school and on offsite visits. - On a monthly basis, review Accident Report Books records to identify any trends or patterns and report to the Health and Safety committee. - Fulfil the school's commitment to report to RIDDOR, as described below - Liaise with managers of external facilities, such as the local sports facilities, to ensure appropriate first aid provision. - Contact emergency medical services as required. - Maintain an up-to-date knowledge and understanding of guidance and advice from appropriate agencies.
+For Wraparound Care, the Supervisor must deal with any head injuries, apply relevant stickers and/or wrist bands and record the incident on iSAMS. - In After School Clubs, a child who has 'bumped their head' will be sent to the School Office or to the Lead First Aider for an assessment. - Make arrangements with parents/guardians to collect children and take them home if they are deemed too unwell to continue the school day. - The Lead First Aider conducts a half-termly review of all accidents and incidents where first aid has been administered (via iSAMS).
+This is then presented to the Deputy Head (Pastoral) and shared at the termly Governance Meetings and at the Half termly Health and Safety Committee Meetings.

+Responsibilities of the Lead First Aider (Mrs J Henderson)

+- Ensure that all staff and pupils are familiar with the school's first aid and medical procedures. - Ensure that all staff are familiar with measures to provide appropriate care for pupils with particular medical needs (e.g. Diabetic needs, Epipens, inhalers).

+- Ensure that a list is maintained and available to staff of all pupils with particular medical needs and appropriate measures needed to care for them.
+The Lead First Aider works alongside the SENCO as to the pupils and action plans. - Monitor and re-stock supplies and ensure that first aid kits are replenished. - Ensure that the school has an adequate number of appropriately trained First Aiders. - Co-ordinate First Aiders and arrange for training to be renewed as necessary with the Headmaster. - Maintain adequate facilities. - Ensure that correct provision is made for pupils with special medical requirements both in school and on off-site visits. - The Lead First Aider conducts a half-termly review of all accidents and incidents where first aid has been administered (via iSAMS).
+This is then presented to the Deputy Head (Pastoral) and shared at the termly Governance Meetings and at the Half termly Health and Safety Committee Meetings. - Fulfil the school's commitment to report to RIDDOR, as described below.
+The Riddor drop file, including the forms to complete and guidance, is located in the school office. - Liaise with managers of external facilities, such as the local sports facilities, to ensure appropriate first aid provision. - Contact emergency medical services as required. - Maintain an up-to-date knowledge and understanding of guidance and advice from appropriate agencies.